junxit/us-congress-bills-115/metadata.md

 - 2018-05-08 — Mr. Chabot moved to suspend the rules and pass the bill.
 - 2018-05-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3800)
 - 2018-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3800)
+- 2018-05-09 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.